-In our experience successful advocacy builds on a realistic assessment of how you may work with advocacy.
+tic assessment of how you may work with advocacy.
 DUF recommends that you assess the capacity, strengths and weaknesses of your own organizations vis-á-vis the issues you are working with and the context you are working in.

 For example, if your organization is inexperienced in advocacy work, we suggest you gradually build understanding and experience on how to conduct advocacy.
 If your organization depends on volunteer commitment, it is important to consider the time and resources available and to what extent you can do long-term, systematic advocacy work.
+Often DUF supported partnerships start with building organizational capacity and empowering people to work with advocacy - before moving on to do advocacy work aimed at influencing decision makers to support positive change.
+The model below shows a gradual approach to building up the capacity to understand and do advocacy leading on to strategic advocacy work.